-Christmas is a time for traditions, for observing those time-honoured customs which our parents taught us and which we pass on to our children and grandchildren.
+Christmas is a time for tradition, for observing those time-honoured customs which our parents taught us and which we pass on to our children and grandchildren.

-A central one is the Christmas tree, brightly decorated and with presents piled around its base.
+A long-established tradition is that of the Christmas tree, brightly decorated and with presents piled around its base.
 But when and why did we start bringing a tree into our homes as a way of celebrating Christmas?

 There is evidence in many cultures of people bringing evergreen sprigs and branches into their homes in the darkest winter months, possibly as a reminder that spring would return.
 But the tradition of an evergreen spruce or fir tree being cut and brought into the home specifically for Christmas seems to have emerged in Germany around the 15th or 16th century, among devout Christians.